kuzudb/kuzu-docs/docs/rdf-graphs/rdfgraphs-overview.md

 ```

 ### Using RDFGraph Name to Query Both Relationship Tables
-We have also added a syntactic sugar to make it simpler to query the triples.
+We have also added syntactic sugar to make it easier to query the triples.
 Specifically, the RDFGraph name,
 which is the prefix of all of the 4 tables, can be used to refer to both relationship table names.
 That is, the RDFGraph name acts as a [rel table group](../cypher/data-definition/create-table#create-rel-table-group),
-which are syntactic sugars to use a common name to refer to multiple possible relationship tables.
+which are syntactic sugars that use a common name to refer to multiple possible relationship tables.
 In our example,
-the RDFGraph's name is UniKG, and instead of using UniKG_rt and UniKG_rl, you can use UniKG as a relationship name
+the RDFGraph's name is UniKG, and instead of using `UniKG_rt` and `UniKG_rl`, you can use UniKG as a relationship name
 to query both relationship tables as follows:
 ```
 MATCH (s)-[p:UniKG]->(o)